ocilabs/network/README.md

-# asset-netowrk
+# ocloud-assets-network
-Network topology for a service resident
+Service Assets for the Terraform ocloud framework